The library catalog contains records for the 14 million volumes held in all of the University's departmental libraries. It includes:

 Below is a step-by-step guide to the library catalog.

-9. Once you have logged into your library account, you will need to select the location where you would like to pick up the book.
+9. A form will pop up.
+You will need to select the location where you would like to pick up the book.
 Then, if your request is time-sensitive, specify the date when you will no longer need the item.
 Finally, place your request!